Part 24: Living the Life of Riley

 Here's one from 1946, "Part of My Heart is Missing" written and composed by Dave Denney and Riley Shepard.
-I've scanned some of these contract and sent them to Kevin Coffey, who was interviewed on the Hidden Brain show created based on our research.
+I've scanned some of these contract and sent them to Kevin Coffey, who was interviewed on the Hidden Brain (I connected the producers to Kevin) and they made a podcast based on our decades of research.
 The thing about these contracts, how can I say this....they devolve into some kind of swindle Riley cooked up.
 They start out legit, and then end up, like everything Riley touched, twisted, distorted.
 I'll dig into those "contracts" later.

 I'm pretty sure George Levy was Lou's brother, in the signature below.

 As mentioned, Riley is working for Leed's music, and more specifically, Lou Levy, one of the most successful men in the music business.
 Lou believes in Riley.
 He even hires Riley's piano playing younger brother, Victor to be the rehearsal pianist for The Andrew Sisters.

 I met my uncle Victor twice, once when I was a little girl in Hollywood, and then in 2008 when he was dying of complications of skin cancer.
 I'll get to those stories, later.

 After Victor died, I was given all of his personal items by his friend in Virginia, including his dreamy headshot, below.